PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/ch8/12_react_reusable_components/README.txt

-This example shows how to implement a simple React component that is rendered in the browser.
+This example shows how to build a reusable React component and render two instance of them in the browser.

 Before running the examples you need to install the dependencies with: